 High-humidity environments.
 Whether we’re talking about the Florida Everglades or merely a damp basement, high humidity levels can be very harsh on normal stickers.
 Waterproof stickers will outlast regular stickers in these conditions.

-Food packaging.
+Food packaging Labels or Stickers.
 Waterproof stickers are perfect for packaging food items that have to go through refrigeration or immersion — such as in a bucket of ice water.
 Regular stickers can disintegrate and possibly make your products unfit to sell.

 No, not all stickers are waterproof.
 To make stickers waterproof, you need the right combination of stocks, adhesives, and inks.
 It’s also important to know where a truly waterproof sticker should be used.
 The materials used on a sticker can give you an idea whether it’s waterproof or merely water-resistant, but the only way to be sure is to order a sample to test for yourself.